 \subsubsection{J0023+0417}

-Two members at z= 1.33 are separated by 8.982$\arcsec$.
-The spectra are very similar, including absorption in the C IV region in both, and the imaging shows a red object close to the midpoint.
-These characteristics are also compatible with a lensed quasar scenario, which we cannot exclude.
+The two members are at z $\sim$ 1.334 and are separated by 8.982$\arcsec$.
+Their spectra are very similar, with absorptions in the Mg II emission in both.
+The image shows a red object between the two quasars.
+These characteristics are also compatible with a lensing scenario.
+We therefore classify this system as a nearly identical quasar (NIQ) \citep{Anguita2018NIQ, Lemon2018GLQG-II24LQ, Lemon2020STRIDES10LQ+10QP, Lemon2023}, and retain it for future analysis and follow-up observations.